wssbkfix/EMB_SQL/README.md

 You may wonder if you can just go ahead and compile this.
 I did not have any luck with it, but there is another approach that will give us a pre-compile source that can be compiled.

 # Running the precompiiler without a compile
-An alternate way to look at what the pre-compiled code is to use the CRTSQLRPGI command with the *NOGEN option.
+An alternate way to look at the generated pre-compiled code is to use the CRTSQLRPGI command with the *NOGEN option.
 This will create the code with the SQL commands in it but not compile it.
 Once you have that pre-compiler codec, you can run the CRTBNDRPG command to generate the RPG program.
 The steps again are
 1- compile the original code with the *NOGEN option (example below) 2- Go to the created pre-compiler code (in QTEMP/QSQLRPG